 What happens if you don’t have any baking soda around?
 Can you clear your drains of that plugged up hair without baking soda?
 Are there home remedies for clogged tubs and sink drains that work?
 Give the drain cleaners for hair below a try to destroy the hair in your drains.

 Can you Use Bleach on a Clogged Drain?
+Does is Dissolve Hair in a Drain?

 Can you use bleach to unclog drain?
 We recommend not using this method if you’re on septic.
 You pour diluted bleach down your drains and flush it with water.
 This method will definitely clean your drains, but unclog them?
 No way.